1. Moldova: "UNIVERSITY SQUARE" MOVES FROM BUCHAREST

 need.
 Please put pressure on the Cuban Dictatorship!

 Please help us!
-Please launch a series of phone calls to the
+Please launch a series of phone

 embassies today, don't let them hide.
 Thank you for your